areingupta/Personal-Money-Management-Python-Project/README.md

 - The project categorizes the various kind of transactions to Expenditure Types, like on Food, Entertainment, Services etc. to give an insight into the characteristics of the spendings of the person.

 - It takes into account the Income, Recurring Expenses and Non-recurring Expenses to provide the monthly savings of the person.

--
+Further, the project provides a bar plot for the spendings in various kinds of categories.

+- A filter is provided to view details about particular category at a time.
+A summary table is also shown with the same filter for it.

+- Finally an Interactive Dashboard is formed (as shown in picture) combining all elements in a single dashboard.